zizitizi/lpic1/S9bashscript.md

   2- sshd_config : its for inbond trafic. its for destination server ssh configuration. its more important ******

-  commanm config:
+  ##### common config:

+  after change default config uncomment it. comment config is default config.

-  listen address used to set managment ip ssh. other ip can not login with ssh password login disable pubkey authentication on logingracetime 5min time to prompt for enter pass permitroot login - default no- dont let root to ssh login max session- number of ssh session- in ssh tunel for vpn maybe 1000 :)
+  listen address used to set managment ip ssh. other ip can not login with ssh password login disable - recomand disable to datacenter and just pubkeyauthenticate enable pubkey authentication on logingracetime 5min time to prompt for enter pass permitroot login - default no- dont let root to ssh login max session- number of ssh session- in ssh tunel for vpn maybe 1000 :) pubkeyauthentication yes- we recomand to change it to yes in datacenter passwordauthentication no- recomand permitemty pass no-

  see  /var/log/auth.log